 - Marketing & SEO led by:

-- Dr. Madhavan “MP” Parthasarathy, CU Associate Professor and Director of The Jake Jabs Center for Entrepreneurship
+- Dr. Madhavan “MP” Parthasarathy, CU Denver Associate Professor of Marketing and Director of The Jake Jabs Center for Entrepreneurship

 - Joel Appel, Founder and CEO, Launchpad LLC